I have a Bachelors in Human Sciences (Psychology), a Masters in Education (Guidance & Counselling) and a PhD (Criminology).

 My background is cross-disciplinary including psychology, Islamic studies, education, and criminology.
 My expertise is in building healthy family relationships including intimate partner violence (IPV) in Muslim communities and have been involved in many cross-cultural training activities with service providers on IPV and Muslim related issues.

-Prior to joining CITE, I was working for the Centre of Domestic and Family Violence Research at CQUniversity, Queensland.
+Prior to joining UniSA, I worked for the Centre of Domestic and Family Violence Research at CQUniversity, Queensland.
 I have worked on the ANROWS (Australian Nataional Research Organisation for Women's Safety) commissioned project on Domestic and family violence protection orders in Australia: An investigation of information sharing and enforcement that entailed surveying police, magistrates, lawyers and victim advocates about their views on enforcement of DVPOs.
 The project also involved interviews with domestic and family violence (DFV) victims and their cross-border experiences of DVPOs.
-The state of knowledge paper for the project has already been published and the findings for this research are due to be published very soon.
+There are a number of publications that are available on the ANROWS website related to this national research.

 Under the Canadian Observatory for Justice Responses to Domestic Violence (along with the Key Centre for Ethics, Law, Justice and Governance, Griffith University) I undertook Post-Doc research into Muslim victims/survivors past experiences with the Criminal Justice System (CJS) where I interviewed IPV survivors to identify why they report (and do not) report incidents of DFV and the barriers they encounter in accessing the CJS.
 I have also done research that has documented IPV prevalence in the Queensland Muslim community and looked at risk factors that contribute towards IPV perpetration and victimisation and skewed IPV attitudes/beliefs.
 Publications of findings are currently underway.